Harris meets with CEOs to drum up support for child care proposals -White House - NewsBreak

 Harris meets with CEOs to drum up support for child care proposals -White House

-WASHINGTON, Aug 12 (Reuters) - Vice President Kamala Harris underscored the importance of affordable childcare for improving U.S. competitiveness during a meeting with top executives of seven companies including Microsoft Corp (MSFT.O) and Etsy (ETSY.O) on Thursday.
+WASHINGTON (Reuters) - Vice President Kamala Harris underscored the importance of affordable childcare for improving U.S. competitiveness during a meeting with top executives of seven companies including Microsoft Corp and Etsy on Thursday.

 Harris - seeking to build support for a $3.5 trillion measure that tackles childcare, climate, healthcare and other Biden administration priorities - said the business leaders had shown that providing child care and paid leave boosted productivity and aided their recruiting efforts.